hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 Given a query \( q \) and a set of \( n \) retrieved documents \( \mathcal{D} = \{ d_1, d_2, \ldots, d_n \} \), we'd like to learn a function \( f(\mathcal{Q}, \mathcal{D}) \) that will return a correct ordering of the documents, such that the first documents would be the most relevant to the user.
 Usually, \( f \) predicts a score for each document, and then the ranking order is determined by the scores.

-{{< figure src="ltr_task.png" caption="Given a query and a list of documents, the Learning-to-Rank task is to predict the relevance ranking of the documents, i.e. which document is the most relevant to the query." invertible="false" >}}
+{{< figure src="ltr_task.png" caption="Given a query and a list of documents, the Learning-to-Rank task is to predict the relevance ranking of the documents, i.e. which document is the most relevant to the query." invertible="true" >}}

 ## 2.1.
 Search Relevance